Pebaz/nimporter/README.md

 and still be imported and compiled at runtime.

 Have a complex build requirement that would normally entail tweaking Nim compiler switches for each supported platform?
-Nimporter fully supports adding a `*.nim.cfg` or `*.nims` files for libraries that need to customize the CLI flags for any platform seamlessly for both developing and bundling extensions.
+Nimporter fully supports adding `*.nim.cfg` or `*.nims` files for libraries that need to customize the CLI flags for any platform seamlessly for both developing and bundling extensions.